HOME > THE PEOPLE | FINANCIALS | MISSION | REPERTORY | EMPLOYMENT & AUDITIONS | ADVERTISE | RENTALS | NEWS ROOM

 About DMMO

-"Shrewd programming and thoughtful casting make DMMO a find" - The Wall Street Journal
+"Such high production values and careful casting make DMMO a find." - The Wall Street Journal

-Des Moines Metro Opera has taken its place as a major American summer opera festival and is one of the Midwest’s largest performing arts organizations, annually producing over 100 performances in the metro area and around the region.
+Des Moines Metro Opera has taken its place as a major American summer opera festival and is one of the Midwest’s largest performing arts organizations, annually producing over 100 performances across Iowa.
 The company’s summer festival season runs from May through July of each year during which three operas are performed in repertory.
-The summer festival season takes place in the intimate 467-seat Pote Theater at the Blank Center for the Performing Arts in Indianola, Iowa.
+The summer festival season takes place in the intimate Pote Theatre at the Blank Performing Arts Center in Indianola.
 All productions, regardless of language, are performed with English supertitles above the stage.

 Unique among local arts organizations and national opera companies, the company’s programming encompasses a distinctive mix of styles from five centuries of composition, with a special emphasis on fascinating combinations of early and mid-20th century masterpieces infrequently heard in the United States.
-Recent seasons have seen Elektra with Peter Grimes; The Love For Three Oranges with Bluebeard’s Castle; Wozzeck with Candide; and Salome with Pelléas et Mélisande as well as next season’s The Rake’s Progress with The Cunning Little Vixen.
-Seasons generally open with a standard from the operatic or American musical theatre canons and nearly all productions of the festival are presented in new and original productions in one of the world’s most remarkable and intimate performing theatres.
-We demonstrate that opera is a contemporary and creative art form.
+Recent seasons have seen The Love For Three Oranges paired with Bluebeard’s Castle, Wozzeck with Candide, Salome with Pelléas et Mélisande, and this season’s The Rake’s Progress with The Cunning Little Vixen.
+Seasons generally open with a standard from the operatic or American musical theatre canons, and nearly all productions of the festival are presented in new and original productions in one of the world’s most remarkable and intimate performing theatres.
+We demonstrate that opera is a vibrant, theatrical and creative art form.

-DMMO enlarges experiences through curated series of concerts, lectures, art shows, film screenings and unique performance collaborations such as those in our 2nd Stages Series.
-We cultivate the next generation of musicians and music lovers through programs like the Apprentice Artist and the OPERA Iowa Programs.
-The company has earned a reputation for quality and a loyalty that annually draws audience members from more than 40 states and every zip code in the metro.
-DMMO believes that an entirely professional theatrical organization should be a cornerstone of our growing region and we serve that need.
+DMMO enlarges experiences through a curated series of concerts, lectures, art shows, film screenings and unique performance collaborations.
+We cultivate the next generation of musicians and music lovers through programs like the Apprentice Artist Program and the OPERA Iowa tour.
+The company has earned a reputation for quality and loyalty that annually draws audience members from more than 40 states and five countries.
+DMMO believes that an entirely professional theatrical organization should be a cornerstone of our growing region, and we serve that need.

 INTIMACY

-100% of the seats in our 467-seat theater are closer to the center of the stage than the front row at the Metropolitan Opera or the Lyric Opera of Chicago, so you are up close and personal with the powerful drama on stage.
+100% of the seats in our 467-seat theatre are closer to the center of the stage than the front row at the Metropolitan Opera or the Lyric Opera of Chicago, so the audience is up close and personal with the powerful drama on stage.

 DRAMA

-The scale, combined with the focus on storytelling—all of Des Moines Metro Opera’s productions are sung in original language and feature English titles projected from two locations above the stage—helps to turn beautiful music into powerful drama.
+The scale combined with the focus on storytelling—all of Des Moines Metro Opera’s productions are sung in original language and feature English titles projected from three locations above the stage—help turn beautiful music into powerful drama.

 DYNAMIC REPERTORY